 - .NET Core applications

-- Install both .NET agent types on the same server.
+For how to install both .NET agent types on the same server, see Install both agents.

 Optional reading: A detailed install explanation